jrhicks/jrhicks.github.source/pages/object_interface_mappers/index.md

 * TCOMB

-And finally we look at some amazing examples of using TCOMB to render react form components.
+And finally we look at some [amazing demos](http://gcanti.github.io/tcomb-form/demo/index.html) of using TCOMB to render react form components.

 ##Server Side UI Helpers